 St Patrick's Primary is a Roman Catholic co-educational primary school.
-It's new accommodation opened in August 2006.
+The accommodation opened in August 2006.
 The school is housed on a joint campus site with New Stevenston Primary School and the Community Library.

 It comprises of one long, single storey building with a central administration suite.
 There is also a gymnasium, a general-purpose room, a medical suite, an outdoor all weather pitch and an AV room which is shared with our partner school.

 Shared dining and packed lunch facilities are available within the building.
-There are 7 class bases presently housing 150 pupils in 7 classes.
+There are 7 class bases presently housing 162 pupils.

 The majority of pupils are from the village of New Stevenston.